-As part of the 2021 re-engagement process, mental health and employment remain high priority areas.
-The issues of homelessness, affordable housing, addiction supports and fostering safety have emerged as the top five priority themes.
+As part of the 2021 re-engagement process, mental health and employment remain highpriority areas.
+The issues of homelessness, affordable housing, addiction supports and fostering safety has emerged as the top five priority themes.
 While the 2018 priorities are still important, they are no longer within the top five.